Allergen Immunotherapy (AIT) FAQ (Frequently Asked Questions)

-- You must tell your doctor if you develop itchy eyes, itchy nose, itchy throat or chest, increased wheezing or if you feel light-headed or faint.
+- You must tell your doctor if you develop itchy eyes, itchy nose, itchy throat or chest, increased wheezing or if you feel light-headed or faint after an injection.
 You should never put up with these symptoms.

-- Double check with your specialist and GP if you are taking any heart or blood pressure medicines or glaucoma eye drops, as some can increase the risk of side effects.
+- Double check with your GP or specialist if you are taking any heart or blood pressure medicines or glaucoma eye drops, as some can increase the risk of side effects.

-- If you are on AIT and plan to start a new heart or blood pressure medicine or glaucoma eye drop, tell your GP.
+- If you are on allergen immunotherapy and plan to start a new heart or blood pressure medicine or glaucoma eye drop, tell your specialist or GP.